Covid 19 Update: We are accepting new cases and we handle everything electronically and remotely, so our clients never have to leave their homes.

 Even though this report is still in the draft stage, it is intended to be distributed for observation and then considered at the bar associations 2014 meeting.
 If the report is implemented at this meeting it will be greatly influential on law schools and state bar associations, but not binding.

 The segments of this report that are viewed as the most controversial are the ones dealing with the qualification standards of the legal education system and how it is financed.
-It openly critiques how the majority of law schools provide little to no aid to the most disadvantaged students, while preserving most of their scholarships for the students with the best credentials in attempt to increase the school’s ranking.
+It openly critiques how the majority of law schools provide little to no aid to the most disadvantaged students while preserving most of their scholarships for the students with the best credentials in an attempt to increase the school’s ranking.

 The general idea of this report is believed to be the freeing of law schools to get away from the one-size-fits-all model that they currently are in.
 It calls for more experimentation and differentiation by law schools, citing the wide variety of colleges in the U.S. Lastly, the report suggests the establishment of national standards for admission to the bar.